saneku/PrepEmisSources/untitled.md

 #print(p)
 #exit()

-afer some modifications can be used with another chem_opt's
+afer some modifications can be used with another chem_opts

 wrf-chem reads the data from emision file at psecified time intervals.